One DnD 2025 Class and Subclass Tier List Breakdown

 Keep in mind, this grading system does favor classes that get more abilities than those who have fewer, stronger abilities.
 To that end, some discernment will have to be used on my end to not skew too hard towards classes that have a lot of weaker abilities as I would much rather have one A class ability over 10 D class abilities, even if having a lot of abilities will generally make a class better.

-As a final note, these rankings have to do solely with the base class and is not considering factors like multiclassing.
+These rankings have to do solely with the base class and is not considering factors like multiclassing.

 Base Class Rankings